 In June 2014, Swiss Space Systems (S3) announced its partnership with the City of North Bay and Canadore College.

-This partnership will enable S3 to initiate several technical activities from this Canadian region, a highly interesting zone, because of its geographic situation and its large available test flight zones.
+This partnership enabled S3 to initiate several technical activities from this Canadian region, a highly interesting zone, because of its geographic situation and its large available test flight zones.

 The first operations that were to be conducted were drop tests and mock-up test flights of its SOAR suborbital shuttle.
 This campaign extended throughout the 2015 academic year.
 The mock-up, including drone systems, were captive-carried by a helicopter.
 In a second phase it was dropped from a helicopter at an altitude of 5,000m, which enabled testing of flight systems and the aerodynamics of the shuttle in order to validate aerodynamics.